Hugh O'Donnell, 2nd Earl of Tyrconnell: Rise in influence

 On 26 June 1623, O'Donnell was granted permission to travel to Spain for six months "on business of great importance".
 Although no documentation exists of his visit, it is assumed he spent this time in Spain.
 On 6 August, this grant was renewed for three more years.
-O'Donnell's cousin Hugh joined the first Irish regiment in the Spanish army—which was then coloneled by Shane—as a captain.
-He died in early 1625 in the Siege of Breda.
+O'Donnell's cousin Hugh joined the first Irish regiment (tercio) in the Spanish army—which was then coloneled by Shane, now 3rd Earl of Tyrone—as a captain.
+Cousin Hugh died in early 1625 in the Siege of Breda.

 As O'Donnell matured, he took over the role of leader of the O'Donnell exiles from his aunt Nuala.
 She eventually became O'Donnell's dependent and needed his consent for her monthly pension's distribution.
 O'Donnell's importance as head of the O'Donnell refugees meant that he did not serve in the Irish regiment.
 Philip IV proposed to Isabella the formation of a second Irish regiment, to be commanded by O'Donnell, which could be formed by disbanding the English and Scottish soldiers in Spanish service.
 Isabella remarked that it was difficult enough to recruit sufficient Irish soldiers for one recruitment.
 The king insisted that, even if a regiment could not be raised for O'Donnell, his pension should at least be paid promptly, "as there are many reasons why this gentlemen should be kept occupied and satisfied".
 O'Donnell left the royal court in September 1625.